PDF Page Extractor

 Is the PDF page extractor really free?

 Yes — 100% free with no sign-up, no watermarks, and no paid tier.
 It runs entirely in your browser using the open-source pdf-lib library.
+There's no account required and no cap on how many times you use it.

 What page range format should I use?

-Enter page numbers separated by commas.
-Use a hyphen for ranges.
+Enter page numbers separated by commas and use a hyphen for ranges.
 For example: 1,3,5-8,12 will extract pages 1, 3, 5, 6, 7, 8, and 12.
-Page numbers start at 1.
+You can mix individual pages and ranges in any combination.
+Pages are output in the order you enter them, not necessarily document order.

 How many pages can I extract at once?